bbrowning/crc-operator/README.md

 EOF
 ```

-Or, to create an OpenShift 4.5.0-rc.2 cluster:
+Or, to create an OpenShift 4.5.0-rc.2 cluster with ephemeral storage:

 ```
 cat <<EOF | oc apply -f -